-Rebecca Bogers, Dean of the Preparatory School, has provided leadership to the NEC Preparatory School in various roles over the past 10 years.
+Rebecca Bogers, Dean and Director of the Preparatory School, has provided leadership to the NEC Preparatory School in various roles over the past 10 years.
 During her five years as Preparatory School Director, she increased enrollment and launched many new initiatives Her recent successes also include a major expansion in early childhood programing, the expansion of the orchestra program, and exciting new Musical Explorers access program and the launch of BEAM (Bridge to Equity and Achievement in Music), which is a major Boston partnership program to create pathways to musical excellence for underserved and underrepresented minorities in classical music.

 A Boston native, she received her Master of Music in Harp Performance from Temple University and her Bachelor’s in Harp Performance from New England Conservatory.
 Ms. Bogers has successfully led many international youth orchestra tours, forging local and international partnerships around music education.
 In additional to her work at NEC, she is part of the L.A.
 Philharmonic Take a Stand team, working to create a strong summer orchestral experience for Sistema students from around the country.
 Prior to her time at NEC, she also worked with the Philadelphia Orchestra as a teaching artist presenting programs throughout Philadelphia Schools with orchestra members and helping write and design Philadelphia Orchestra Education curriculum materials.
 She also worked as the ensemble coordinator for the Temple Music Prep, helping run their string orchestra and chamber music programs at the Center for Gifted Young Musicians.